Financial-Times/n-webpack/README.md

 - `outputStats`: a filename to output stats about the build to

 If `true` is passed in as the second parameter ana rray of webpack configs will be created, one for each of the growing number of asset variants required by next applications.
+To exclude certain variants (perhaps becaus eyour app takes care of building them itself) a `{exclude: []}` object can be passed in (see lib/variants.js for string values accepted in exclude)